mahroosjd/Hand-Gesture-Recognition/README.md

 # Hand-Gesture-Recognition

-This relatively simple algorithm is basically able to discern the number of open fingers of a hand present in the input image.
+This algorithm is basically able to discern the number of open fingers of a hand present in the input image.
 The first step is to separate the skin pixels from the rest of the image.

 ## Skin-Pixel Detection